It’s Rare, but Colds Can Increase Stroke Risk in Kids

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-New study looks at links between infection and stroke
+Study looks at links between infection and stroke

 In general, childhood stroke is very rare.
 Most people associate stroke with older individuals.
 However, about six cases per 100,000 each year involve children.
 It is important to understand what is behind those episodes, researchers say.
 With that information, doctors learn how to minimize any risk factors as well as look at unique treatment options.

-In a recent study, researchers at the University of California, San Francisco (UCSF) examined whether the timing and number of minor infections increased risk of childhood arterial ischemic stroke.
+In a 2014 study, researchers at the University of California, San Francisco (UCSF) examined whether the timing and number of minor infections increased risk of childhood arterial ischemic stroke.
 In this study, researchers examined the medical records of 2.5 million children to study 102 cases involving stroke.

 They found that the strongest association between infection and stroke involved doctors’ visits three days before a stroke occurred.
 Respiratory infections represented 80 percent of case infections.